Audio clips genuine, send them abroad for forensic test: Rajasthan CM Gehlot

 Why is he not giving a voice test?
 He should come forward for it,? the chief minister said, in an apparent reference to Gehlot whom the party has accused of trying to lure Congress MLAs.

-Shekhawat has denied the charge that it his voice on tape.
+Shekhawat has denied the charge that it is his voice on tape.